Hansel and Gretel: An Opera Fantasy: Plot

 Hansel and Gretel are hungry at home, they daydream and sing about food when their mother returns to find them not doing their work.
 She orders them to pick strawberries in the woods and they set off.
 Their father returns with food he bought with money from selling brooms, and mother tells him that she sent Hansel and Gretel into the woods.
 Now concerned, they set off to look for them but are misled by Rosina Rubylips, the witch.
 Hansel and Gretel pick strawberries but then proceed to eat them all.
 With night approaching, they become scared and head home.
 They suddenly see a mysterious man who reveals he is the Sandman and sings to them.
 They fall asleep and dream about angels.
 Upon waking up, a candy house appears in front of them.
 The witch locks Hansel in a cage and forces Gretel to help her fatten him up for eating.
 When checking that the gingerbread is cooking in the oven, they trick the witch and push her in.
 The house then disappears and it is revealed that the gingerbread figures in the yard are actually children.
 Hansel and Gretel wake them up and in their place is a gingerbread figure of the witch.
 Father and mother find them, and they all go home singing.
-Also there is a pair of deranged stupid animals with them.